Granite and Quartz Countertops in Mansfield, TX

 Quartz is an amazing mineral.
 Quartz comes in a variety of types such as clear, smokey, amethyst, lemon, and pink.
 The color variety is just one aspect of the beauty that quartz adds to a kitchen or bathroom.

 Quartz is durable.
 It is the fourth hardest mineral naturally produced by the earth.
 Geologists use the Mohs Hardness Scale to rank the hardness of minerals.
 Quartz ranks a seven on the Mohs scale whereas granite’s hardness can range between 6-7.
 Diamond is the hardest mineral and ranks a 10.
 Talc is the softest and ranks a 1.
 Hard minerals hold up well to use and this is one of the reasons that quartz is perfect for kitchen and bathroom countertops.
 Most quartz countertops are reconstituted from natural quartz.
 Many contain an antimicrobial aspect that helps keep bacteria and mold from forming on their surfaces.

-Mansfield Flooring invites you to explore the options that granite and quartz provide for your projects.
+Mansfield Flooring invites you to explore the options that granite and quartz provide for your bathroom and kitchen countertops.
 Both granite and quartz make excellent surfaces and add luxury to any room.